rolling-scopes-school/tasks/stage2/tasks/decision-making-tool/README.md

 ### General

 - Language: Application written in TypeScript.
-- Required: Prettier, ESLint, StyleLint and libraries for them.
+- Required: Prettier, ESLint, StyleLint. _(It is allowed to use configs and plugins for this tools.)_
 - Required: Husky, lint-staged, commitlint.
 - Required: Bundlers (webpack, vite). _(It is allowed to use bundler's plugins.)_
 - Allowed: CSS modules, CSS Preprocessors (`Sass`, `Less`, `Stylus`, `PostCSS`), CSS in JS libraries (`tailwindcss`, `styled components`), `clsx`/`classnames` package.